reTHINK-project/specs/legacy-interworking/readme.md

 ![Protostub datamodel](https://github.com/reTHINK-project/specs/blob/master/datamodel/core/hyperty-catalogue/Protostub-Descriptor-Data-Object-Model.png)

-The attributes which has been included to accomodate with the same data model also the IWstubs are:
+The attributes was included to accomodate with the same data model also the IWstubs are:
-- interworking: this boollean attribute has been introduced in phase 2.
-It it is true it indicates that the protostub is used to connect with a legacy domain that is not compliant with reTHINK.
+- *interworking*: if this boolean is true it indicates that the protostub is used to connect with a legacy domain that is not compliant with reTHINK.
+- *idpProxy*: this boolean indicates if protostub also provides Idp Proxy features.
+This may be needed to support interact with legacy domains.
+- *HypertyDataObjects*: It defines the HypertyDataObjects supported by peers belonging to the domain served by this protostub.
+To parameter may be useful to interact with a legacy domain which supports several Data Objects to implement different functionality.

-A complete list of the attributes can be consulted [here.](https://github.com/reTHINK-project/specs/tree/master/datamodel/core/hyperty-catalogue)
+A complete list of attributes can be consulted [here.](https://github.com/reTHINK-project/specs/tree/master/datamodel/core/hyperty-catalogue)

 ###Token based authentication techniques
 Many Internet-based services expose APIs to be accessed from third-party services. many of these APIs use token-based mechanisms to authenticate the request coming from authorized users.